- April 22, 2025

 Bollinger Bands Explained

 Bollinger Bands are a trading indicator from John Bollinger and are the first component and they measure the movement of closing prices around a moving average.
+The moving average is the middle band.

 The standard deviation of this movement is calculated and lines are plotted a fixed number of standard deviations above and below the 20-day simple moving average.
 These are called the upper band and the lower band.